Prosp3r/segmed/README.md

 Same for Linux, Windows, Android, etc.

-Please ignor the Dockerfile as I had local installation issues and is still a work in progress.
-Could not get it fixed in time for the deadline.

-Alternatively a working copy of this app is running on my private server
+Alternatively a working copy of this app is running on my private server [http://167.114.169.85:8080](http://167.114.169.85:8080)

-[http://167.114.169.85:8080](http://167.114.169.85:8080)

-Cheers. ;)